tweag/rules_haskell/docs/haskell-use-cases.rst

 Ideally, providing a cross-compiler would only require the advice in `Picking a compiler`_.
 However, the case of ``arm`` requires to configure a few aspects at this time.
-One has to make available the llvm tools to the compiler, emulation support needs to be set to enable compilation of Template Haskell splices via an external interpreter, and a compatible C cross-toolchain needs to be given as well for
+One has to make available the LLVM tools to the compiler, emulation support needs to be set to enable compilation of Template Haskell splices via an external interpreter, and a compatible C cross-toolchain needs to be given as well for